gordonwatts/dataframe_expressions/README.md

 - Is it important to define new columns using the '=' sign? e.g. `df.jets.ptgev = df.jets.pt/1000.0`?

 - The rule that every expression that is the same implies the same implied iterator.
 That means the current code can't do 2 jets, for example.
 There are several ways to "fix" this, however, the biggest question: is this reasonable?

+- The ability to have an `exclusive_object` is implemented at runtime - perhaps we can come up with a scheme where we just define objects and they "fit" in correctly?
+Thus editors, etc., would be able to tag this as a problem.